 We do not recommend the supercharged version.
 It was only produced with a standard transmission.
 We did not intend for the GTX to have a manual transmission so it is uncertain if that combination would fit.
 We also would not be able to provide a correct wire harness.
 For those who may want to try such an installation we suggest you call and talk to Jason at our technical partner S&S Automotive.

-Because we have moved the entire power train and suspension from a front wheel drive car and installed it into a rear wheel drive car, the rear wheels are actually able to turn.
+Because we have moved the entire power train and suspension from a front-wheel-drive car and installed it into a rear-wheel-drive car, the rear wheels are actually able to turn.
 By removing the steering assembly from the Cobalt/HHR, and fastening the tie rods to mounts which are part of the GTX chassis, we have stabilized the rear wheels.
 The GTX now also has the ability to adjust rear wheel toe in or out easily.
+The actual steering is accomplished by using the front components from a VW Beetle years 1969 through 1976.
+The entire front suspension assembly ( the beam ), steering box, tie rods, & steering arm are all used.
+A VW or aftermarket steering column is also used.

 The GTX frame is supplied with an MCO, and that along with the title of a donor car should be sufficient in most states.
 When purchased together, the body and frame will have matching serial number plates.
 In all paperwork from Berrien Buggy by Acme, the GTX will be referred to as a Roadster, to avoid issues that have arisen in several states concerning the vehicle type.